 Banking on safer drivers

-The Bank funds learner drivers to participate in a tailored intensive driver training program.
-The participants drive in a group of three, with a qualified instructor in a range of different environments and traffic conditions, including unsealed country roads, highway and city driving, and defensive driving.
+The Maldon Bank has contributed over $350,000 to run the hands-on intensive driver training program since 2003.
+This funds learner drivers to participate in a tailored 5-day program.
+The participants drive in a group of three, with a qualified instructor, in a range of different environments and traffic conditions, including un-sealed country roads, highway and city driving, and defensive driving.